May 2005

 HAVARTI or CREAM HAVARTI

 A Danish cow’s milk cheese, Havarti is a semisoft, washed curd cheese, interior-ripened and rindless, with small eyes (see photo at top of page).
-It is popular as a table cheese, melting cheese, and sandwich cheese.
+It is popular as a table cheese, a melting cheese, and a sandwich cheese.
 Havarti was created by Hanne Nielsen, who operated an experimental farm called Havarthigaard in the mid-19th century.
-The cheese has a buttery aroma and flavor; as the cheese ages, it becomes saltier and nutty.
-Havarti can be found in a variety of flavors (caraway, cranberry, dill, garlic and more).
+The cheese has a buttery aroma and flavor; as the cheese ages, it becomes saltier and nuttier.
+Havarti can be found in a variety of flavors (caraway, cranberry, dill, garlic, and more).
 It pairs well with Chardonnay, Sauvignon Blanc, and light-bodied Pinot Noir.
 See also Tilsit.

 |